KumoCorp/kumomta/docs/userguide/configuration/queuemanagement.md

 [kumo.make_queue_config](../../reference/kumo/make_queue_config.md) function,
 but users are free to store and combine parameters as they see fit.

-## Configuring Egress Pool Assignment
+## Configuring Egress Pool Assignment Using Lua

 It's not enough to configure an Egress Pool, the server must also have assignment logic to determine which Egress pool should be used for a given